manux32/7dtdSdxMods/Manux_BasicFishing/README.md

 - Fishing Pliers
 #### Steps
 - Put the Fishing Trap Bait Basket on the ground close to where you want to fish.
 - Using the Fishing Pliers, upgrade(right-click) the Basket to add Fish Bait in it.
-Fish Bait(gore block) will spawn on top of the basket.
+Fish Bait will appear on top of the basket.
 - Using the Fishing Trap, aim at the Fish Bait that's on top of the basket, and right-click to put Fish Bait in the Trap.
 You will see the Fishing Trap icon change to indicate it is baited.
-Be fast, otherwise the bait will escape.
+Be fast, otherwise the bait will escape from the basket.
 - Using the Fishing Trap, right-click a body of water to start fishing.
 - When you have caught something, the fishing Trap icon will change to indicate it, and its mesh will become a bag.
-- Right-click on the ground with your Fishing Trap to put a Livewell there.
+- Right-click on the ground with your Fishing Trap to put a Fishing Trap Livewell there.
 Than loot it!

 ## Potential conflicts:
 This mod adds 2 new lootcontainers in **loot.xml**, IDs **145-146**.